WMD-group/SMACT/README.md

 -----------------

 ### Bugs, features and questions
-Please use the [Issue Tracker](https://github.com/WMD-group/smact/issues) to report bugs or request features.
+Please use the [Issue Tracker](https://github.com/WMD-group/smact/issues) to report bugs or request features in the first instance.
 While we hope that most questions can be answered by searching [the docs](https://smact.readthedocs.io/en/latest/), we welcome new questions on the issue tracker, especially if they helps us improve the docs!
+For other queries about any aspect of the code, please contact Dan Davies by e-mail: D.Davies16@imperial.ac.uk.
 ### Code contributions
 We are always looking for ways to make SMACT better and more useful to the wider community; contributions are very welcome.
 Please use the ["Fork and Pull"](https://guides.github.com/activities/forking/) workflow to make contributions and stick as closely as possible to the following:

 - Code style should comply with [PEP8](http://www.python.org/dev/peps/pep-0008) where possible.
 [Google's house style](https://google.github.io/styleguide/pyguide.html) is also helpful, including a good model for docstrings.
 - Please use comments liberally when adding nontrivial features, and take the chance to clean up other people's code while looking at it.
 - Add tests wherever possible, and use the test suite to check if you broke anything.

+### Tests
 Testing modules should be pass/fail and wrapped into **tests/test.py**.
 Run the tests using `python -m smact.tests.test -v`.
 (The final `-v` is optional and adds more detail to the output.)

 References
 ----------